jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2014-11-20-download-stock-data-1/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Download Stock Data
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
 description: This article illustrates how to download stock price data files from Google, save it into a local drive and merge them into a single data frame.
 ---

+> **Status, September 2026.** Google retired the `finance/historical` CSV endpoint that this script downloads from, so the download step no longer returns data.
+The folder creation, error handling and merge patterns still hold if you point them at a price source that is still published.

-This article illustrates how to download stock price data files from Google, save it into a local drive and merge them into a single data frame.
+Stock price data files are downloaded from Google, saved into a local drive and merged into a single data frame.
 This script is slightly modified from a script which downloads RStudio package download log data.
 The original source can be found [here](https://github.com/hadley/cran-logs-dplyr/blob/master/1-download.r).

+## R Packages Used

 First of all, the following three packages are used.